AdanSul/NaturalLanguageProcessing/README.md

 Developed statistical language models using n-grams to analyze word predictions.
 Created collections to process sentence structures and extract meaningful patterns from the corpus.

+### Text Classification

+Developed a classification system to address linguistic challenges using machine learning models.
+Implemented a pipeline for training and evaluating classifiers on structured text data extracted from protocols, leveraging the scikit-learn library for advanced preprocessing and model training.